hadley/adv-r/functions.md

     k()
     rm(j, k)

-This seems a little magical (how does R know what the value of `y` is after the function has been called), but it's because every function stores the environment in which it's defined. [[Environments]] gives some pointers on how you can dive in and figure out what some of the values are.
+This seems a little magical (how does R know what the value of `y` is after the function has been called), but it works because `k` keeps around the environment in which it was defined, which includes the value of `x`.  [[Environments]] gives some pointers on how you can dive in and figure out what some of the values are.

 That the same principles apply regardless of what the variable contains - finding functions works exactly the same way as finding variables: